 Insufficient serotonin levels in the brain and body are thought to be a major contributing factor to OCD.
 This is why medication for most anxiety disorders, including OCD, involves antidepressants known as selective serotonin reuptake inhibitors or SSRIs.

 Serotonin is a chemical in the brain known as a neurotransmitter.
 Sufficient levels of serotonin allow for chemicals to travel effectively between brain cells or neurons, whereas insufficient levels prevent this from happening, causing mood fluctuations and stress.
-SSRIs increase your serotonin levels by limiting its reuptake by the neurons, so that enough is available to keep the synapses firing and messages travelling smoothly within the brain.
+SSRIs increase your serotonin levels by limiting its reuptake by the neurons so that enough is available to keep the synapses firing and messages traveling smoothly within the brain.

 In people with OCD, serotonin receptors are understimulated due to limited serotonin production, leading to a decrease in serotonin receptors and, often, an increase in receptors for stress-related chemicals such as norepinephrine and cortisol.
 This combination may be contributing to an environment that changes brain function.

 In relation to serotonin abnormalities, studies have shown a possible link between a particular genetic mutation of the human serotonin transporter gene and OCD.

 In one study, the transporter gene, hSERT, was found to be mutated in multiple families with no biological relation to one another.

 People who develop OCD in childhood or young adulthood are particularly likely to have a parent or parents with the disorder.
 Due to the number of people with OCD whose parents have also been diagnosed, there is contention over whether this points to OCD as a hereditary disorder or to nurture rather than nature is a primary factor in the development of the disorder.

 The brains of people with OCD differ significantly from the brains of people with other anxiety disorders regarding their brains' grey matter.